microsoft/frontend-bootcamp/step1-01/js-demo/README.md

 ### Variables

-Javascript is a loosly typed language.
 We can create a new variable with the keywords `var, let, const` and use them within our application.
 These variables can contain one of the following types of values:

 1. boolean
 2. number